 In 2017, she received the Tate Asia research fellowship grant.
 She is currently editing a volume on Modern and Contemporary Photography.

-Sama Haq, Sr. Researcher (Art History)
+Sama Haq, Advisor (Art History)

 A doctoral research scholar in the National Museum Institute, Sama's area of specialisation seeks to locate the dialectics of migration and transformation in esoteric Buddhist history, art, and archaeology from South Asia to Southeast Asia.
 She is also keenly interested in the semiotics of visual culture in High Mediaeval and Modern art in India.
 She has previously taught post-graduate and graduate courses in art history at the National Museum Institute, Jamia Millia Islamia, and Delhi University.

 Amrita Chakravarty is a graduate of the School and Arts and Aesthetics, JNU.
 A cinema studies student, her research focuses on the diverse uses and manifestations of film history prompted by the proliferation of digital archival practices.
 Her other interests include photography and new media.

 Sohini Singh holds a Ph.D. in Art History from the National Museum Institute, New Delhi.
 Her area of specialization centers on the stylistic attributes of Indo-Islamic architecture.
 Her other research interests include ancient Indian sculpture and iconography.